onyx-platform/onyx/doc/design/proposals/batch_primitives.md

 The loop body of an Onyx workflow are one or more subtrees on the full workflow.
 Each subworkflow receives the local vars as of the previous step function.
 Additionally, users can specify the order in which subworkflows should execute.
 This is useful in that each subworkflow can return values which will be used by another subworkflow.
 After all subworkflows execute, the output values are collected and passed back to the head of the loop.
 Notably, we need to identify the *leaves* of the subworkflows where the loop should finish.
 It's possible that the subworkflow could continue.
 Also note that subworkflows can establish loops of their own, enabling nested looping.

+#### Strategy

+Loops will be a late feature in the release of batch processing for Onyx, so we'll defer further design of iteration and note our explorations for future thinking.

 ### API

 Here we sketch out what Onyx's API should look like after we add all of the internal design to support batch processing first class.
 We extend `:onyx/type` from the values `:input`, `:output`, and `:function` to include more values: `:batch-function` and `:merge-function`.
 The former allows a function to receive an entire partition of data, and produce an entire partition of data as a result, whereas the latter takes two or more entire partitions and produces one partition.